okolupaev/AutoSpectral/README.md

   magnitude and in type.
 We can figure out, more or less, what this should be for each cell.
 - Fluorophore emissions are variable, and this variability manifests on the level of the cell.
-Again, we can sort of figure this out and deal with it.
+Again, we can more or less figure this out and deal with it.

 At the moment, the following cytometers are supported: